 Do your teeth keep breaking?
 Are you wearing your teeth down?
 Do you grind your teeth during your sleep?
 Do you have ringing in your ears?
 Do you suffer with neck pain?
 Do you snore?
+Have you heard of TMJ?

 We have encountered many patients who are in a cycle of despair, being referred to one or more of these disciplines: physiotherapists, neurologists, osteopaths, ENT specialists and then maybe given antidepressants as a last resort, because the pain still persists.
 Life stresses can start the cycle or make the problem worse.
 Evolve Dentistry can offer tried and tested solutions that has helped many, many patients in the same position of this intolerable existence.